Mukul703/Power_BI/End-to-End-Power-BI-Project-2/README.md

 ## Conclusion

 This project provided hands-on experience in building an end-to-end inventory dashboard using Power BI.
 It enhanced my skills in data cleaning, SQL-based data integration, DAX, and publishing reports — simulating a real-world reporting workflow and delivering key business insights.

+## What I learned
+- Applied SQL, DAX, and Power Query to build a fully functional Power BI dashboard.
+- Handled test and production data environments with source switching and validation.
+- Designed custom KPIs for tracking inventory gaps, profit, and loss.
+- Developed analytical thinking by identifying supply-demand gaps and uncovering key business insights from data.

+Thank You